 Areas nominated in the General Residential Zone have medium development opportunity with features that support change, however with a development height limit up to 3 storeys.
+These areas are not prescribed taller heights (4 storeys) due to inherent constraints affecting development opportunity, meaning a more moderate approach is more appropriate.

-These areas generally form a transitional role from the 4 storey residential growth areas and taller commercial buildings in the core of the activity centre, to the lower scale 2 storey development within the neighbourhood residential zone areas outside the activity centre boundary.
+These areas also form a transition role from the 4 storey residential growth areas and taller commercial buildings in the core of the activity centre, to the lower scale 2 storey development within the neighbourhood residential areas outside the activity centre boundary.